VPN Demand Surges Around the World

 VPN demand was resurgent in Russia going into the weekend of March 12-13 as the Russian authorities banned Instagram in retaliation for parent company Meta permitting calls to violence against the Russian military to remain on its platforms.

-Demand for VPN services peaked at 2,692% on March 14 compared to the average daily demand in the week leading up to the invasion of Ukraine.
+Demand for VPN services peaked at 2,692% on March 14 compared to the average daily demand in the week leading up February 24.
 This latest peak followed three days of sustained surging interest.
 As of March 31, demand for VPNs had softened but remained highly elevated at 243% above normal, while the average daily VPN demand between March 15-31 has been 617% higher than normal.

 The official ban on Facebook and Twitter on March 4 had previously stoked demand for VPN services that work in Russia, pushing it over 1,000% higher than the baseline for two consecutive days